stylesuxx/python-ethermine/README.md

 > Access Etherium related mining data in the [Ethermine mining pool](https://ethermine.org).

 All publicly [available Ethermine API endpoints](https://ethermine.org/api/pool) are wrapped.
-All endpoints return dicts containing the API data.
+All endpoints return dicts containing the API data or **None** if response status code was not 200.
 Check the tests or API documentation to see all available fields.

 ## Installation
 Install via PIP: